Medusa-Security/Remy/README.md

 Remy is the **finder and prompt-compiler**, not the editor.
 That makes it lightweight, model-agnostic, and safe to run on any codebase without needing write access.

+> [!TIP]
+> 📖 Create a .remyignore file to restrict which files and directories the Remy Agent can access during scans.

 ---

 ## Features